walkoffcyber/WALKOFF/docs/apps.rst

 **6. Create a ``Dockerfile``**
     * This will control how your app will be built.
     * See ``hello_world’s Dockerfile`` for a detailed, step-by-step example on how to create your own ``Dockerfile``
-    * If your application's python dependencies require any OS libraries to build or if your application required any OS packages to run, include them in this file.
+    * If your application's Python dependencies require any OS libraries to build, or if your application requires any OS packages to run, include them in this file.
     * You can test building your app with the Dockerfile before running it in WALKOFF:

         .. code-block:: console

                 docker build -f apps/app_name/1.0.0/Dockerfile apps/app_name/1.0.0

 Updating Your Application
 ''''''''''''''''''''''''''''
 If your application Docker service is already running and you would like to update your app in WALKOFF, run these following commands with the proper substitions for application name ``hello_world``

 .. code-block:: console

 	app_dir=apps/hello_world/1.0.0
 	app_tag=localhost:5000/walkoff_app_hello_world:1.0.0
 	docker build -f $app_dir/Dockerfile -t $app_tag $app_dir